fitting

 lm3 <- lmer(Reaction~Days+(1+Days|Subject), data=sleepstudy)

-Should generally use random slopes where possible, i.e. when at least some individuals are measured on more than 1 day (Schielzeth and Forstmeier 2009)
+Use random slopes when feasible, i.e. when some individuals are measured on more than 1 day (Schielzeth and Forstmeier 2009)

 Compute predictions